 Only 9% of rewards campaigns created on platforms like Kickstarter fail to deliver their rewards, which according to the Kauffman Foundation is still 11% less than the percent of startups that don’t survive their first year.
 Looked at this way, crowdfunded companies may be a better than average bet.

-NO instances of fraud have been reported for campaigns using the new investment crowdfunding rules that allow you to raise up to $1.07M from anyone – not just accredited investors with millions of dollars.
-And according to other data, the incidence of outright fraud (funds not used for what the campaign says they will be) in rewards crowdfunding is less than 0.01%.
+The incidence of outright fraud (funds not used for what the campaign says they will be) in rewards crowdfunding is less than 0.01%.
 The reason you have heard about it is because only fraud or mega successes are sensational enough for the media to report on.
+Only one allegation of fraud has been reported for campaigns using the investment crowdfunding rules that allow businesses to raise up to $5M from anyone – not just accredited investors with millions of dollars.

 The real truth…the whole premise of business crowdfunding is shared risk.
 In some instances, campaigns are created by entrepreneurs who have an idea and are pretty sure they can deliver on what they promise, but they’ve never done this particular thing before so there’s a chance they could miscalculate.
 In other instances, campaigns are created by established businesses that are looking for community capital to expand their operations instead of getting a loan from a bank.